On the convergence of mirror descent beyond stochastic convex programming: Convergence under local/weak coherence

-In words, \eqref{eq:LVC} can be seen as a localized version of \eqref{eq:VC}.
-As such, by localizing \cref{lem:VCC}, it readily follows that locally coherent sets are compact and convex sets of local minima of $\obj$.
-We also note that although the minimum set of a globally coherent problem is \emph{a fortiori} locally coherent, the converse need not hold: an example of a function which is not globally coherent but which admits a locally coherent minimum is the standard Rosenbrock benchmark (cf.~\cref{fig:plot-local}). \footnote{Local coherence can be proved by a straightforward algebraic calculation (omitted for concision).} Examples such as this show that the profile of $\obj$ around a locally coherent set could be highly non-convex and could include a variety of valleys, talwegs and ridges (so even local quasi-convexity may fail to hold; cf.~\cref{fig:plot-global,fig:plot-local}).
+We also note that although the minimum set of a globally coherent problem is \emph{a fortiori} locally coherent, the converse need not hold.
+A concrete example of a function which is not globally coherent but which admits a locally coherent minimum is the Rosenbrock test function

+which has seen extensive use in the literature as a non-convex convergence speed benchmark (cf.~\cref{sec:numerics}). \footnote{Local coherence can be proved by a straightforward algebraic calculation (omitted for concision).} From this example, we see that the profile of $\obj$ around a locally coherent set could be highly non-convex, possibly including a wide variety of valleys, talwegs and ridges; in fact, even \emph{quasi}-convexity may fail to hold locally.

-Now, in contrast to globally coherent optimization problems, an ``unlucky'' gradient sample could throw the \ac{SMD} algorithm out of the ``basin of attraction'' of a locally variationally coherent set (the largest neighborhood $U$ for which \eqref{eq:LVC} holds), possibly never to return.
-As a result, obtaining an almost sure global convergence result seems to be ``a bridge too far'' for any first-order optimization algorithm.
-In light of all this, our next result provides a tight relaxation of \cref{thm:global} in the current setting: it shows that \ac{SMD} converges locally to locally coherent sets with controllably high probability.
+Now, in contrast to globally coherent optimization problems, an ``unlucky'' gradient sample could drive \eqref{eq:SMD} out of the ``basin of attraction'' of a locally coherent set (the largest neighborhood $U$ for which \eqref{eq:LVC} holds), possibly never to return.
+For this reason, instead of focusing on global convergence results with probability one, we will focus on local convergence with high probability.
+Our main result along these lines is as follows:

-\begin{theorem}[Local convergence with high probability] Let $\region$ be a locally coherent minimum set of \eqref{eq:opt}.
-Then, under \cref{assump:0,assump:1,assump:2}, there exists an open neighborhood $\nhd$ of $\region$ such that, for every confidence level $\delta>0$, there exists a sufficiently small step-size sequence $\step_{\run}$ such that the last iterate of \ac{SMD} satisfies
+\begin{theorem}[Local convergence with high probability] Let $\region$ be locally coherent for \eqref{eq:opt} and fix some confidence level $\delta>0$.
+Then, under \cref{asm:diff,asm:L2,asm:reciprocity}, there exists an open neighborhood $\nhd$ of $\region$, independent of $\delta$, such that